First Enlisted U.S. Air Force Air Defense Artillery Fire Control Officers Certified

-Fourteen U.S. Army and two enlisted Washington Air National Guardsmen from the 225th Air Defense Squadron pose for an Air Defense Artillery Fire Control Officers (ADAFCO) course class photo at the Western Air Defense Sector, Joint Base Lewis-McChord, Wash., Sept.
-26, 2024.
-Master Sgt.
+The course is designed to instill ADAFCOs with the necessary skills to integrate Army Air and Missile Defense (AMD) engagement operations at the appropriate controlling authority,” explained U.S. Army Chief Warrant Officer 3 Jesus Arellano.
+“All operations are tied into the Joint Integrated Air and Missile Defense System to destroy, nullify, or reduce the effectiveness of hostile air breathing and missile threats against friendly forces, as well as to reduce the potential for fratricide.”

+ADAFCO course students received graduate level training in mission analysis, advanced air battle management/command and control, and joint air and missile defense operations.
+According to Arellano, the demanding curriculum challenges students’ competencies using hands-on training, examinations, and practical exercises.
+Students are required to develop and present a threat-specific mission briefing to a board of cadre and inter-service personnel.

+Washington Air National Guardsmen Master Sgt.
 Andrew Snyder and Tech.
 Sgt.
 Jordan Schaefer, weapons directors from the 225th ADS, had the unique privilege of going through the course and are now the only two USAF enlisted certified ADAFCOs.
-(U.S. Air National Guard photo by Kimberly D. Burke)
+Normally the course is reserved for U.S. Army Warrant Officers and Company Grade Officers.

+According to Snyder, “we train to integrate joint fires into the battlespace and air domain in large areas of operation.
+The course provided me with in-depth knowledge about the PATRIOT weapons system and IADS integration across the joint service, which will have a direct impact on the homeland defense mission [Operation Noble Eagle] at WADS.”

+WADS was chosen as the location to support the JKCE due to its robust capability to provide live, virtual and constructed simulation execution.
+Arellano explained that “the WADS team can connect to the Distributed Training Operations Center (DTOC) which enables state of the art simulation feed and hosts the PATRIOT tactical directors for a full integration of systems and operations.
+The WADS facility also provided a workspace and briefing areas to conduct joint planning training between the U.S. Air Force and U.S. Army and we look forward to a continued effort to joint training.”

 |Date Taken: